openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 There are many Channels available for each Vehicle.
 For better overview they are clustered in different Channel Groups.
-The Channel Groups are different for the Vehicle Types, on the build in Sensors of your Vehicle and the activated Services.
+The Channel Groups are different for the Vehicle Types, on the build-in Sensors of the Vehicle and the activated Services.

 ### Bridge Channels

-If your Vehicle isn't found in the Discovery force a log of Fingerprint Data which helps to analyze the problem.
+If the Vehicle isn't found in the Discovery force a log of Fingerprint Data which helps to analyze the problem.
 Please check [TroubleShooting Section](#TroubleShooting) for further advice.

 | Channel Label         | Channel ID            | Type   | Description                                       |